 Below figures show an example of the resulting curves obtained from the different gradients performed and detail the resulting errors on total flowrate and errors on mixing for all tested gradient types and conditions.
-All gradients performed showed an accuracy within the validated range of +/-5% on total flowrate and +/-5% on mixing from 10% to 90%.
+All gradients performed showed an accuracy within the validated range of \pm -5% on total flowrate and \pm -5% on mixing.
+Nonetheless most of the conducted gradients resulted in accuracies closer to \pm -3% for total flow and mixing.